October is National Cyber Security Awareness Month

 - Credit monitoring services and data breach notifications to customers

 While individual cyber insurance may not be necessary for everyone, there are those who should consider a policy.
 For example, those with large investible assets may want to consider a policy if their banks or brokerages don’t fully protect their assets.
-Of course, all companies holding sensitive data should mitigate risk by utilising a platform for security awareness training to ensure that proper guidelines are observed.

 Those who keep most of their money in bank checking or savings accounts, and those who use credit cards, are generally protected by the safeguards of their financial institutions.
 For example, many banks will allow you to sign up for transaction alerts giving you real-time updates on any activity.
 Some banks will alert you to suspicious activity as well.
 Still, it is always wise to make sure your assets are well and fully protected since the bank is generally not liable if your identity is stolen or someone hacks into your account.